 The Commissioner serves as an advisory member of the board of directors for the state's high-risk health insurance pool.
-Created by the Legislature in 1987, the high-risk pool provides access to Washington residents denied coverage in the individual market because of severe health conditions.
-WSHIP has an 11-member board of directors, either appointed by the governor or elected by member plans.
+Created by the Legislature in 1987, the high-risk pool provides access to Washington residents denied coverage in the individual market due to severe health conditions.
+Thanks to the ACA's rules against refusing coverage to those with pre-existing conditions, enrollment in WSHIP has steadily declined.
+WSHIP has an 11-member board of directors who are either appointed by the governor or elected by member plans.